PEC-CSS/AI/GANs/README.md

 ## 📂 Structure

 This folder currently includes:
-  - **PyTorch Implementation**: A simple GAN trained on the Fashion MNIST dataset and GAN Architectures that explore the implementations of common GAN architectures such as DCGAN and WGAN in PyTorch.
+  - **PyTorch Implementation**: A simple GAN trained on the Fashion MNIST dataset and GAN Architectures that explore the implementations of common GAN architectures in PyTorch.
   - **TensorFlow Implementation**: A GAN-based model to generate realistic masked face images using various GAN architectures like Inception V2, Xception and others

 Each section includes **assignments** to reinforce learning, along with **solutions** for self-assessment.

 ---